DistributedComponents/disel/README.md

 We recommend checking the proofs using the provided Makefile and running the two extracted applications.

+Checking the proofs can be accomplished by

+    cd ~/disel
+    make clean; make -j 4

+You may see lots of warnings about notations and "nothing to inject";
+these are expected.
+Success is indicated by the build terminating without printing "error".

+Extracting and running the example applications is described below.

 ## Code corresponding to the paper